julianpoy/RecipeSage-selfhost/README.md

 This repository contains the configuration needed to run your own, personal instance of RecipeSage.

-Please note that this repository and all public RecipeSage branding, docker images, code, binaries, and everything else are for personal, private, non commercial use only.
+Please note that this repository and all public RecipeSage branding, docker images, code, binaries, and everything else are for personal, private (non-public), non commercial use only.
 All RecipeSage branding is not licensed for reuse.

 Warning: There are portions of the software that may not work.
 I don't warranty the functionality here.
 You're in charge of making backups and making sure you don't lose data, especially when updating!